SrijanBadhya/Debsoc/Running the PES Debsoc.md

 A major problem of the soc is lack of members who actively debate 3 months after recruitments, but having more selective recruitments won't solve the problem.
 People don't get 'seriousness' by knowing that the club they entered had strict filtration.
 Any ego boost from having made it through the challenging recruitments, only has a very short-term effect in how much they show up for sessions.
 And nobody ever thinks this thought:
-"If we had taken lesser people, we'd have had more people today".
+"If we had taken lesser people, we could have had more people today".

 So, how do you carry out breadth-wise inclusivity?